alyssapristanti/alyssapristanti/README.md

 I'm a 3rd Year Information System Student at University of Indonesia 🎓

 ## About Me
-- I'm currently exploring Python, SQL, and R 🐍📊
+- I'm currently exploring Python and SQL 🐍📊
 - My interests lie in Product Development and Data Analytics 📈
 - Ask me anything! 😄